slvg01/3_openspace_organizer/README.md

 ## Installation and running
-- you must clone the full repo including the src folder that contains the class and function script
+- built on python version 3.11.5: [Python interpreter](https://www.python.org/downloads/) at minima is needed  or [IDE](https://code.visualstudio.com/download)
-- script are built with relative path so normally no issue
+- clone the full repo including the src folder that contains the class and function script
-- launch is done from main.py
+- script are built with relative path thus launch from:   openspace-organizer> python main.py
-- pandas must be available
+- you must have a csv file with the names to load in the main directory.
+A default file callded colleagues.csv is preloaded.
+If you change that file name please change the load instruction accordingly on main.py
 - you may change the nb of seats per table in the table.py script, class Table argument - default is 4
-- you change the nb of table in the openspace.py script class OpenSpace argument directmy -default is 6 -  or when instantiating this class in the main.py
+- you change the nb of table in the openspace.py script class OpenSpace argument -default is 6

 ## Main features (on the main branch)
 The default setup of the open space is 6 tables of 4 seats → 24 seats